 Founded in Topeka, Kansas, in 1956, Payless ShoeSource has long stood as a bastion of low costs in an otherwise pricey world of footwear, offering a variety of options that wouldn’t break the bank.
 However, the brand got a chance to refashion itself for the new millennium when it took social media influencers for a ride with its Palessi publicity stunt in late 2018.
 The store convinced influencers its modest shoes were actually top-shelf designer brands and got them to shell out hundreds of dollars for shoes that were retailing for as little as $20 at Payless.

 Unfortunately, while the Palessi stunt proved a runaway success in terms of garnering media attention, it was all too little, too late.
-Payless filed for bankruptcy for the second time in February 2019 and announced plans to liquidate and close all 2,100 remaining locations in the U.S. and Canada.
+Payless ShoeSource filed for bankruptcy for the second time in February 2019 and closed all 2,100 remaining locations in the U.S. and Canada shortly thereafter.
+However, in August 2020, after going through bankruptcy, the company announced it is relaunching both e-commerce and between 300-500 brick and mortar stores in the coming year.
+They’ll begin with a prototype store in Miami, Florida, also home to their headquarters.
+They’ve also dropped “ShoeSource” from their name.